Choosing a Barbet Breeder

 Bluebonnet Barbet Wendy Massey, Spring, TX

-Anam Chara Leslie Woodward & Lynn Vogt-Kinsey, Guilford, VT
+Anam Chara Leslie Woodward & Lynn Vogt-Kinsey, VT and WI

 Due to United States CDC regulations, importing a puppy from Canada and some European countries cannot be done until one month after a rabies shot has been given, so a puppy will generally be at least 4 months of age.